 Cash-back credit cards tend to have their own unique earning schemes, and the Blue Cash Everyday Card is no exception.
 Not only will you earn 3% back on up to $6,000 in grocery store spending each year, but you earn 2% back at gas stations and select department stores.
 You also earn 1% back on all other purchases.
 This card aims to reward consumers who spend a lot in popular categories, although these earning tiers only apply to U.S. purchases.

 American Express notes that superstores such as Target and Walmart don’t earn the 3% bonus points (but they will earn 1%).
 Wholesale clubs such as Costco and Sam’s Club are also excluded from the 3% earning category.
 You will also not earn additional rewards at gas stations that are part of a larger store or wholesale club.

-The Amex Blue Cash Everyday Card is a basic cash-back credit card, but you can still cash in your points in more than one way.
-Redemptions start once you’ve accrued at least $25 in rewards, and you can redeem your points for statement credits, gift cards, or merchandise.
+The Amex Blue Cash Everyday Card is a basic cash-back credit card.
+Redemptions start once you’ve accrued at least $25 in rewards, and you can redeem your points (which are worth 1 cent each) for statement credits.

 How to Get the Most Out of This Card

 Maximizing this card’s benefits is easy if you buy food at traditional grocery stores, shop at department stores, or fill your car up with gas.
 And really, who doesn’t?
 Use this card for all your spending in those bonus categories to earn more rewards over time.
 You can also use this card for your regular non-bonus spending, but it might be smarter to pair the Blue Cash Everyday Card with another card that offers more than 1% back on regular purchases.